 The Department has 13 dimensions or qualities that are basic requirements for a Foreign Service Officer.
 The ability to live in another culture and enjoy interacting with non Americans is one, but the most important is the calm under stress.
 From the pressures of working to deadline across time zones to problem solving when citizens require immediate assistance, the Foreign Service office must be able to think quickly, clearly and calmly at all times.
 When Rudyard Kipling wrote ‘if you can keep your head when all about you are losing theirs’ was he talking about you?
 If so, think about joining.
 For the full list of 13 dimensions follow this link.

 The Foreign Service has very few qualifications or requirements for applicants.
 You must be a US citizen and 21 years of age at the time you are appointed.
 The age limit for an appointment is 59.
 As far as education you do not require a college degree although most Foreign Service Officers possess one.
 As for languages, it is helpful if you have learned a foreign language but it is not required as officers are taught languages at the Foreign Service Institute (FSI).
 If however, you are fluent in a hard language such as Arabic, it may be an advantage in selection.
 Enjoyment of languages is another to consider joining the Foreign Service.

-The State Department refers to professional fields as ‘cones’.
+The State Department refers to professional fields as ‘cones or career tracks‘.
 When you enter the State Department you may be working as a Foreign Service Officer in the Consular, Economic, Political, Public Affairs or Management cone.

 There are also other opportunities to work in the Foreign Service as a Consular Fellow or in an Internship program.
-The Department of State has created a DOSCareers Mobile App to help you learn about job opportunities.
-Click here to find out more.
+The Department of State has Careers page explaining job opportunities.

 Although you need certain skills and aptitudes to join the Foreign Service, you don’t need to know everything!
 For example, the State Department teaches languages and also provides courses to officers before going out to their duty assignments.